org-arl/unetsockets/python/docs/api/unetsocket.md

 If unbound, receives datagrams with all unreserved protocols.
 Broadcast datagrams are always received.

-This call blocks until a datagram is available, the socket timeout is reached, or until cancel() is called.
+This call blocks until a datagram is available, the socket timeout is reached.
+There is currently no way to cancel a blocking receive.

 **Parameters:**